 He extended his hand when he reached me.
 “Winston Beaufort, pleasure to meet you.”

 We let each other go, and Nick introduced himself to both Winston and Redding.
 I slipped my hand into my purse while the men were distracted and turned my phone back on.
 It had been off for several hours.

 “Can I get you fellas anything?
 Coffee?
 A bagel?”
 Nick asked, turning his megawatt smile on the men.

 “No,” Redding said, and sat.

-I nodded.
+I latched onto the distraction.
 “Tomorrow is supposed to be even hotter.”

 I broke his gaze and glanced at my phone’s screen.
 It was Jakob.
 Thank God.
 I swiped right to answer and brought the phone to my ear.
 “Hello?”

 “WHERE THE FUCK ARE YOU?” he roared, loud enough for the whole café to hear him.